[ Home ] [ News ] [ Contact ] [ Search ] Domain coordinates

 hkl-z-direction-zb = 3 1 1

-The growth direction is important for the calculation of pseudomorphic strain as it enters the equation to calculate the strain tensor:
+The growth direction is only important for the calculation of pseudomorphic strain as it enters the equation to calculate the strain tensor:

 $simulation-flow-control